rtavenar/hdr/content/parts/01/ot.md

 Wasserstein distance between the features and the Gromov-Wasserstein distance between the structures;

-We also define a continuous counterpart for FGW which comes with a concentration inequality in {% cite vayer:hal-02174316 %}.
+In {% cite vayer:hal-02174316 %}, we also define a continuous counterpart for FGW which comes with a concentration inequality.

 We present a Conditional Gradient algorithm for optimization on the above-defined loss.